 In January 1990 the Company's Board of Directors adopted the 1990 Plan and in March 1990 the stockholders approved it.
-In February 1991, the Board of Directors adopted certain amendments to the 1990 Plan which were approved by the stockholders in March 1991.
+In February 1991 and January 1994, the Board of Directors adopted certain amendments to the 1990 Plan which were approved by the stockholders in March 1991 and April 1994, respectively.
 The 1990 Plan succeeds the Company's 1988 Stock Option and Stock Appreciation Rights Plan for Key Employees ("1988 Plan"), which covered 4,000,000 shares of the Company's Common Stock.
 The 1988 Plan was adopted by the Board of Directors and then approved by the stockholders in March 1988 as a successor to the expired 1973 Amended Stock Option and Stock Appreciation Rights Plan ("1973 Plan").

-The principal purposes of the 1990 Plan are to provide incentives for officers and key employees of the Company and its subsidiaries through granting of options under the 1990 Plan, thereby stimulating their personal and active interest in the Company's development and financial success, and inducing them to remain in the Company's employ.
-Options granted pursuant to the Company's LTIP are granted under the 1990 Plan (see Proxy Item 4 for a description of the LTIP).
+The principal purpose of the 1990 Plan is to provide incentives for officers and key employees of the Company and its subsidiaries through granting of options under the 1990 Plan, thereby stimulating their personal and active interest in the Company's development and financial success, and inducing them to remain in the Company's employ.
+Options granted pursuant to the Company's LTIP are granted under the 1990 Plan (see "Report of Compensation and Executive Personnel Committee on Executive Compensation" for a description of the LTIP).

-Under the 1990 Plan, not more than 5,200,000 shares of Common Stock (or their equivalent in other equity securities) are authorized for issuance upon exercise of options and stock appreciation rights ("SAR's") under the 1973 Plan and the 1988 Plan and stock options, SAR's and other awards under the 1990 Plan.
-As of December 31, 1993, a total of 3,946,322 shares were subject to outstanding stock options held by approximately 400 officers and key employees under the 1990 Plan, the 1988 Plan and the 1973 Plan.
-Assuming that all outstanding options are exercised, 207,656 shares remained available for the grant of new stock options, SAR's, restricted stock, dividend equivalents, performance awards and stock payments under the 1990 Plan as of December 31, 1993.
-In addition, on February 24, 1994, the Committee granted a total of 659,000 options under the 1990 Plan, subject to stockholder approval of an increase in the number of shares covered by the 1990 Plan by 2,750,000 shares.
-On February 28, 1994, the closing price of a share of the Company's Common Stock on the New York Stock Exchange Composite Tape was \$30 1/4.
+Under the 1990 Plan, 7,950,000 shares of Common Stock (or their equivalent in other equity securities) are authorized for issuance upon exercise of options and stock appreciation rights ("SAR's") under the 1973 Plan and the 1988 Plan and stock options, SAR's and other awards under the 1990 Plan.
+The Company has no outstanding SAR's, restricted stock or forms of award other than stock options.
+As of December 31, 1995, a total of 4,819,865 shares were subject to outstanding stock options held by approximately 490 officers and key employees under the 1990 Plan, the 1988 Plan and the 1973 Plan.
+Assuming that all outstanding options are exercised, 688,926 shares remained available for the grant of new stock options, SAR's, restricted stock, dividend equivalents, performance awards and stock payments under the 1990 Plan as of December 31, 1995.
+On February 27, 1996, the closing price of a share of the Company's Common Stock on the New York Stock Exchange Composite Tape was \$54.875.